weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-jinaai.md

 ...
 ```

-## Class configuration
+## Collection configuration

-You can configure how the module will behave in each class through the [Weaviate schema](/developers/weaviate/configuration/schema-configuration.md).
+To configure how the module behaves in each collection, update the [Weaviate schema](/developers/weaviate/configuration/schema-configuration.md).

 ### API settings (OpenAI)